BlackSound1/textual-system-monitor/README.md

 - In the other instance, from the repo directory, run the dev version of the app with `$ make run-dev` to run the app in development mode.
 The console in the first instance should come to life, with logs from the running app.

+More info on `textual console` [here](https://textual.textualize.io/guide/devtools/#console).

+When contributing, **always** work from a branch other than `main`.
+Name your branch something meaningful.
+Push to your own remote branch (because you forked it).
+Create a pull request from your forked branch into my `main` branch.

 # Desired Features

 - [x] Make all panels live-update
 - [x] Add CPU load info to Processes and sort by highest load
 - [ ] Make certain panels searchable as necessary
-- [ ] Make panels clickable to open a new screen showing more info
+- [x] Make panels clickable to open a new screen showing more info
 - [ ] Add GPU info
 - [ ] Add temperature info
 - [ ] Improve colors, so dark mode toggling looks better
-- [ ] Lay out information in a nicer, less cluttered way
+- [x] Lay out information in a nicer, less cluttered way
 - [ ] Add support for Linux and MacOS
 - [ ] Make all command-line duties possible in `make`